-Responses to violence- 4 Questions: were you absent from work due to a violent incident you experienced? (yes / no), did you turn to emotional support due to a violent incident you experienced? (yes / no), do you feel the hospital management tries to prevent WPV against the hospital workers?
-(5-point scale), and an open-ended question: What do you think can be done to prevent WPV against hospital staff?
+Responses to violence: Four questions measured on a five-point scale were asked: Were you absent from work due to a violent incident you experienced?; Did you turn to emotional support due to a violent incident you experienced?); Do you feel the hospital management tries to prevent WPV against the hospital workers?
+There was one open-ended question: What do you think can be done to prevent WPV against hospital staff?

-Analysis of data
+Data analysis

-The data were processed anonymously using the SPSS v.26 software (IBM, Armonk, NY, USA).
-To adjust for sampling biases and ensure that the sample was representative, we compared and found no significant differences between respondents and nonrespondents for sex, age, profession, and seniority.
-The exploratory data analysis demonstrated that the data were normally distributed, and parametric statistical tests were used.
-We compared the survey responses by testing differences between professions and departments using chi-squared tests.
-Finally, logistic regression was conducted to predict the odds ratio for being exposed to WPV.
-All reported p-values are based on 2-sided tests and were considered significant when below 0.05.
+The data were processed anonymously using SPSS v.26 software (IBM, Armonk, NY, USA).
+To adjust for sampling biases and ensure that the sample was representative, we compared and found no significant differences between respondents and non-respondents for sex, age, profession, and seniority.
+Exploratory data analysis demonstrated that the data were normally distributed, and parametric statistical tests were used.
+We compared survey responses by testing differences between professions and departments using chi-squared tests.
+Finally, logistic regression was conducted to predict the odds ratio for being exposed to workplace violence.
+All reported p-values are based on 2-sided tests and were considered significant below 0.05.

 Results